futuregrid/flask_oneclick/flask_airavata/src/readme.txt

 --------------------------------------------------
 [ImageConfig]
 UserName: heshan
-HostName: 156.56.179.116
 KeyFileName: heshan-key
 KeyFilePath: /home/heshan/.ssh/id_dsa
 --------------------------------------------------

 UserName - Used when creating the image.
-HostName - Public IP address of the image.
 KeyFileName - Name used when exporting the key to your environment KeyFilePath - Public key path